TFUNIPAYLOAD01 – Universal MAVLink Sensor Interface for UAV Payloads

 - Rare or proprietary measurement devices

-- Quick integration of payloads without altering autopilot code
+- Quick integration of simple payloads without altering autopilot/flight stack code

 The example of this approach is the TFPM01 airborne particulate matter sensor demonstrator.